Gap Year Resources & Monthly Open House

 with access to our full database of 6,700+ options in 126

-To further extend a Gap Year, you could do a LEAPYEAR followed by a year of Internships.
-You could also choose work or travel in the fall followed by LEAPYEAR starting in January.
+To further extend a Gap Year, each LEAPYEAR includes a full year of internship placements once the program has been completed.
+You can also choose work or travel in the fall followed by LEAPYEAR starting in January.

 Why take a Gap Year?